Skip to content

 Tag Cloud

-AMC Movie Clothing Drive Community Community Meetings Contests Costco Crime District 1 Driveway Party ECO Corner El Paseo Finance Fundraiser Halloween History Of BWNA Holiday Decorations Holiday Tree Leadership Team Meet-Your-Neighbors Movie Poll National Night Out Neighborhood Projects Newsletters Parking Parties Safety San Jose SJ Mayor Street Leaders Volunteer
+AMC Movie budget Clothing Drive Community Community Meetings Construction Contests Costco Crime District 1 Driveway Party ECO Corner El Paseo Finance Fundraiser Halloween History Of BWNA Holiday Decorations Holiday Tree Leadership Team Meet-Your-Neighbors Movie Poll National Night Out Neighborhood Projects Newsletters Parking Parties Safety San Jose SJ Mayor Street Leaders Volunteer

 Recent Posts

-• AMC Free Movie Night – Wednesday, December 10th at 7pm !!
+• AMC Free Movie Night – Wednesday, June 24th at 7pm !!

 Subscribe to the Baker West Newsletter!